-- Pull out your annual statement from the super file you set up in Checklist 1 (or log in to your online account) and identify how much super each of your employers is paying into your super account each month or quarter.
+- Pull out your annual statement from the super file you set up in step-by-step guide 1 (or log in to your online account) and identify how much super each of your employers is paying into your super account each month or quarter.

 Compare these contributions with the amounts you’ve worked out for your SG entitlements and salary-sacrifice arrangement.If these contribution amounts aren’t correct, go through the action steps in section 2.

 Check the ATO’s super information is up to date